ncredinburgh/JavaForSmallTeams/process/200_instant_feedback.md

 * It is often non binary (i.e. not simply pass/fail)
 * It can be easily ignored / overlooked
 * The expectation of speed limits what it can achieve
+*

+For these reasons purely IDE centric work flows should be avoided.
+Code should not be considered complete by a developer until tests have been run via the build file.